-Seed treatment with fipronil (e.g. Cosmos®, Emporium®) provides far better residual control than other registered seed treatments (maldison, trichlorfon), protecting plants for 9-14 days.
-If fipronil seed treatment is not available, the only alternative initial treatments recommended by the NSW Department of Primary Industries are chlorpyrifos and alphacypermethrin, one of which should be applied by air (not on seed) the day before sowing.
-These treatments will both provide 7-12 days protection under normal conditions, and both chemicals are also recommended for use as follow-up treatments when required.
+Seed treatment with fipronil (e.g. Cosmos[®], Emporium[®]) provides far better residual control than other registered seed treatments (maldison, trichlorfon), protecting plants for 9-14 days.
+If fipronil seed treatment is not available, the only alternative initial treatment recommended by the NSW Department of Primary Industries and Regional Development is chlorpyrifos, which should be applied by air (not on seed) the day before sowing.
+This treatment will provide 7-12 days protection under normal conditions, and is also recommended for use as a follow-up treatment when required.

-Chlorpyrifos, alphacypermethrin and diazinon cannot be registered for use as seed treatments because of their high toxicity to birds and other wildlife.
-Any crops sown with maldison seed treatments are likely to require a follow-up application of chlorpyrifos or alphacypermethrin 5-7 days after sowing.
+Any crops sown with maldison seed treatments are likely to require a follow-up application of chlorpyrifos 5-7 days after sowing.